 2. Don’t deprive yourself — If you skip all you favorite holiday treats, you’ll be more likely to binge later and/or be plain crabby.
 Have a mug of hot chocolate while decorating the tree and definitely eat a couple of your favorite cookies.
 Having a few treats isn’t going to derail all your progress.

 3. Keep stress at bay — This one is tough when you feel overwhelmed with a busy schedule, parties, shopping, etc. Don’t let sticking to your diet and exercise routine stress you out even more.
-Make sure you’re getting enough sleep, keep a journal, do a daily mediation (I’ve been using the Stop, Breathe & Think app), incorporate more yoga and/or practice mindful breathing.
+Make sure you’re getting enough sleep, keep a journal, do a daily meditation (I’ve been using the now-defunct Stop, Breathe & Think app), incorporate more yoga and/or practice mindful breathing.

 4. Move more – You’re bound to be busier around the holidays, but don’t let physical activity go by the wayside.
 Schedule family walks after a big meal, wake up early to do an exercise DVD, and incorporate more NEAT (Non-exercise activity thermogenesis) a.k.a activities of daily living.
 Need to go shopping instead of going to the gym?
 No problem — consider walking around the mall your low impact cardio for the day!
 A few good tips: park far away from the stores, take the stairs instead of the escalator and wear comfy shoes so you can walk at a faster pace.